blakeb211/third_game/0README.md

 Purpose of project: Re-Write Second Shooter to run faster and have the explosion
                     and enemy AI effects that I want

-DRAW HITBOXES
+update cmake and start using it to build

-KILL BULLETS
+ADD WALLS
-REMOVE DEAD ENTITIES
+Bullets RESPOND TO DYING by exploding

-add a quadtree from codinggame video update cmake and start using it to build
+add a quadtree from codinggame video

 READ THROUGH 3 OTHER GAME CODES
 READ THROUGH MY CODE